gus0k/slides/src/iclr20.md

 ::: incremental

-1. A model of how consumers responsd to changes in price and environment (flexibility).
+1. A model of how consumers respond to changes in price and environment (flexibility).
 2. A performance metric for flexibility
     - We propose: matched renewable generation with demand.
 3. Extra requirements:
-    - Enegy generation and mix
+    - Energy generation and mix
     - Power system specification
-    - A baseload consumption for each player
+    - A base load consumption for each player

 <!--